HaMerotz LaMillion 6: Leg 7 (Colombia → Jamaica)

 In this leg's Roadblock, one team member had to stand atop the side of a rum barrel and roll the barrel across The Aqueduct to receive their next clue.
 If they fell off of the barrel, they would have to return to the starting point and try again.
 After the Roadblock, teams voted for who they wished to Yield.

-For this leg's Double Battle, one member of each team would be hung upside-down above a circle of nine treasure chests while wearing a pirate eyepatch.
+For this leg's Duel, one member of each team would be hung upside-down above a circle of nine treasure chests while wearing a pirate eyepatch.
 Team members had to place four flags in the four correspondingly colored chests and place a fifth flag within a final chest at the far end of the circle to win a round.
-The first team to win two of three matches would win the Double Battle and would receive their next clue.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The first team to win two of three matches would win the Duel and would receive their next clue.
+The team that lost the final Duel had to wait out a 15-minute penalty.